 Reseachers are interested in looking at HIFU for early and advanced kidney cancer.

-Researchers have looked HIFU for primary liver cancer (hepatocellular cancer, HCC) and cancer that has spread to the liver (secondary liver cancer).
+Researchers have looked at HIFU for primary liver cancer (hepatocellular cancer, HCC) and cancer that has spread to the liver (secondary liver cancer).

 More research is needed to see if using HIFU for primary liver cancer is better than standard treatments.